Davis-Ferris Organ: Description

-The Davis-Ferris Organ is a basically free-standing instrument, mounted in a wooden case with Gothic features.
+The Davis-Ferris Organ is basically a free-standing instrument, mounted in a wooden case with Gothic features.
 The case may have been designed by James Renwick Jr., the architect who designed the Calvary Church where it was first installed.
 The case measures roughly 24 × 16 × 23 ft, and is more of a protective enclosure than a structural supporting element of the instrument.
 It houses all of the working components of the instrument, including its three manuals, foot pedal board, air management system, and a network of wooden and metal pipes.
 Air movement is provided by an electric blower probably installed in the early 20th century, when the auditorium was electrified; before this time, the organ bellows were powered by a water-powered arrangement.
 The basic mechanical controls (stops, manuals, and the mechanisms they activate, are all basically original.
 Substantive changes to the instrument beyond the change in power source include the shortening of the longest pipes, needed to accommodate its new location, and it was likely revoiced after installation at Round Lake.
 Beginning in the 1970s, the instrument has been the subject of a long-running series of repairs to its condition, occasioned in part by a forty-year period of neglect.

 The organ was built in 1847 by Richard M. Ferris for the Renwick-designed Calvary Church in Manhattan.
 Ferris was then briefly in partnership with William H. Davis, another organ builder, hence the name of the instrument.
 It remained in use at the church for about forty years, when the church vestry decided that the instrument was no longer compatible with its ecclesiastical practices.
-Around the same time in the 1880s, the Round Lake Methodist camp meeting was in decline as a religious venue, and had been expanding its summer offerings to include more secular Chautauqua-like summer presentations and programming.
+Around the same time in the 1880s, the Round Lake Methodist camp meeting was in decline as a religious venue and had been expanding its summer offerings to include more secular Chautauqua-like summer presentations and programming.
 In 1888, possibly stimulated by the acquisition of the organ or prompted by its availability, the Round Lake trustees began offering musical programs as well.
 The organ continued to a play a role in these until the association went into decline in the 1920s.

-Interest in the instrument was revived in the 1960s, after which the village has embarked on a continuing series of repairs, rehabilitation, and improvements of the instrument and the hall.
+Interest in the instrument was revived in the 1960s, after which the village embarked on a continuing series of repairs, rehabilitation, and improvements of the instrument and the hall.